lowcodeunit/public-web-docs/docs/guides/deploying/site-builders/plasmic-sites.md

 # Hosting Plasmic Sites

 You’ve built a new Plasmic website and now you need to get it online.
 Where do you host it?
 What's the easiest?
-This is where LowCodeUnit saves the day!
+This is where Fathym saves the day!
 Follow these steps to get your Plasmic site up and running in minutes.

 ![plasmic preview](/img/screenshots/designs-that-adapt-preview.png)